|Oracle® Database Advanced Security Administrator's Guide

 Oracle Virtual Private Database policies can be static, dynamic, and context sensitive, whereas Data Redaction policies only allow static and context-sensitive policy expressions.

 Data Redaction permits only one policy to be defined on a table or view, whereas you can define multiple Virtual Private Database policies on an object.

 Data Redaction is when application users try to access an object that is protected by a Data Redaction policy using a synonym, but (unlike Oracle Virtual Private Database) Data Redaction does not support the creation of policies directly on the synonyms themselves.

-Oracle Enterprise Manager Data Masking Pack enables you to create a development or test copy of the production database, by taking the data in the production database, masking this data in bulk, and then putting the resulting masked data in the development or test copy.
-You can still apply Data Redaction policies to the non-production database, in order to redact columns that contain data that was already masked by the Oracle Enterprise Manager Data Masking Pack.
+Oracle Enterprise Manager Data Masking and Subsetting Pack enables you to create a development or test copy of the production database, by taking the data in the production database, masking this data in bulk, and then putting the resulting masked data in the development or test copy.
+You can still apply Data Redaction policies to the non-production database, in order to redact columns that contain data that was already masked by the Oracle Enterprise Manager Data Masking and Subsetting Pack.

-Remember that Oracle Enterprise Manager Data Masking Pack is used to mask data sets in bulk when you want to move the data to development and test environments.
+Remember that Oracle Enterprise Manager Data Masking and Subsetting Pack is used to mask data sets in bulk when you want to move the data to development and test environments.
 Data Redaction is mainly designed for redacting at runtime for production applications in a consistent fashion across multiple applications, without having to make application code changes.